 The National Council on Family Relations (NCFR) has fully accredited both the undergraduate and graduate programs in Family Life Education.
 The NCFR provides certification for the profession of family life education.
 Thus, students who complete the undergraduate or graduate FLE programs are eligible for certification as a Family Life Educator (CFLE).
-The NCFR undergraduate reaccreditation was completed in 2014 and is in place through 2019.
-The graduate re-accreditation will take place in 2015.
+The NCFR undergraduate re-accreditation was completed in 2014 and is in place through 2019.
+The graduate re-accreditation was completed in 2015 and is in place through 2020.